- Bowl Alumni

 - Economic Impact

 - Job Opportunities

 - Staff and Leadership

 Sign up for weekly email updates.

 About Us / bowl history

 December means more than Christmas lights and jingle bells to San Antonio.
 Since the first game in 1993, the Valero Alamo Bowl has created excitement and pageantry in San Antonio that wraps up the end of December with thrilling games in front of capacity crowds and record television ratings.

 The Valero Alamo Bowl showcases two of the premier conferences in the country, the Big 12 and Pac-12.
 The Bowl has quickly become one of the most popular bowls in the country, producing some of the most-watched bowl games in ESPN history while selling out five of the last seven years.

-The Valero Alamo Bowl has hosted 20 bowl games and three Big 12 Football Championship games at the Alamodome in San Antonio.
-These 23 games have attracted over 1.35 million spectators (over 50% are out-of-town visitors), generated a direct economic impact in excess of $394 million, contributed over $78 million to higher education, distributed over $1,000,000 in local scholarship funds and been viewed by over 155 million national television viewers on ESPN and ABC.
+The Valero Alamo Bowl has hosted 21 bowl games and three Big 12 Football Championship games at the Alamodome in San Antonio.
+These 24 games have attracted over 1.40 million spectators (over 50% are out-of-town visitors), generated a direct economic impact in excess of $415 million, contributed over $84million to higher education, distributed over $1,200,000 in local scholarship funds.

 To view Valero Alamo Bowl individual and team records as well as attendance and TV ratings information, please click here.